cloudfoundry/korifi/INSTALL.md

 ### Free Dockerhub accounts

-Dockerhub allows only one private repository per free account.
-In case the dockerhub account you configure Korifi with has the `private` [default repository privacy](https://hub.docker.com/settings/default-privacy) enabled, then Korifi would only be able to create a single repository and would get `UNAUTHORIZED: authentication required` error when trying to push to a subsequent repository.
-This could either cause build errors during `cf push`, or the kpack cluster builder may never become ready.
-Therefore you should either set the default repository privacy to `public`, or upgrade your dockerhub subscription plan.
+DockerHub allows only one private repository per free account.
+In case the DockerHub account you configure Korifi with has the `private` [default repository privacy](https://hub.docker.com/settings/default-privacy) enabled, then Korifi would only be able to create a single repository and would get `UNAUTHORIZED: authentication required` error when trying to push to a subsequent repository.
+This could either cause build errors during `cf push`, or the Kpack cluster builder may never become ready.
+Therefore you should either set the default repository privacy to `public`, or upgrade your DockerHub subscription plan.
 As of today, the `Pro` subscription plan provides unlimited private repositories.

 ## Dependencies